griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ...Output truncated for brevity...
 ```

-When we set `off_prompt` to `True`, the Agent does not function as expected, evening generating an error.
+When we set `off_prompt` to `True`, the Agent does not function as expected, even generating an error.
 This is because because the Calculator output is being stored in Task Memory but the Agent has no way to access it.
 To fix this, we need the `TaskMemoryClient`.

 ## Task Memory Client

-The [TaskMemoryClient](../griptape-tools/official-tools/task-memory-client.md) is a tool that allows an Agent to interact with Task Memory.
+The [TaskMemoryClient](../griptape-tools/official-tools/task-memory-client.md) is a Tool that allows an Agent to interact with Task Memory.
 It has the following methods:

 - `query`: Retrieve the content of an Artifact stored in Task Memory.
 - `summarize`: Summarize the content of an Artifact stored in Task Memory.